 ADVICE FOR RETAILERS

-The Western Australian bag ban will affect all retailers who currently use lightweight plastic bags, including HDPE plastic, biodegradable, compostable, and degradable bags.
+The Western Australian bag ban affects all retailers who previously used lightweight plastic bags, including HDPE plastic, biodegradable, compostable, and degradable bags.

 The ban applies to anyone who sells goods in trade or commerce.
 This includes supermarkets, department stores, convenience stores, pharmacies, fast food outlets, markets, mine catering companies, charity shops... and many other businesses.